-About Santa Teresa Gallura
+About Santa Teresa di Gallura

 Santa Teresa Gallura (Comune di Santa Teresa Gallura) is a popular seaside village located 45 kilometers north-west of Olbia, on the northern tip of Sardinia in the province of Olbia-Tempio.
 It is a characteristic village with pastel-coloured houses, with its own modern port that provides regular ferry services between Sardinia and Corsica.
 Its well-known Piazza Vittorio Emanuele is lined with bars and souvenir shops, and the village provides easy access to renowned Sardinian beaches such as Rena Bianca, La Marmorata and La Licciola.
 The nearby granite headlands of Capo Testa, located just a few kilometers west of Santa Teresa Gallura, offer nice opportunities for trekking, kitesurfing and diving.
 Santa Teresa Gallura can get a bit busy during summer, as many tourists use the village as a starting point to explore the nearby La Madallena islands, or to make the quick crossing from Santa Teresa to Bonifacio in southern Corsica by ferry.

-Things To Do in Santa Teresa Gallura
+Things to Do in Santa Teresa di Gallura

-Take a Ferry from Santa Teresa Gallura to Bonifacio, Corsica
+Ferry from Santa Teresa Gallura to Bonifacio, Corsica

 A popular activity when in Santa Teresa is taking the ferry from Santa Teresa Gallura to Bonifacio, Corsica.
 The boat trip takes less than an hour and is operated by several ferry companies.
 During high season, ferry services across the Strait of Bonifacio run up to 4 times a day.
 Ferry tickets usually cost around 50 Euros per person (without a vehicle).
 Ticket prices can be compared and purchased online in advance at Direct Ferries.
 Bonifacio is home to Corsica's only harbor on the south coast and is a popular destination during the summer season.
 It features many monuments including Torra di Sponsaglia, Torra di Saint' Amanza, Eglise Sainte-Majeure de Bonifacio and Eglise Saint-Dominique de Bonifacio.
 Other prehistoric sites to explore near Bonifacio are the tomb of Vasculacciu near Figari and the cave of Araguina-Sennola near the village of Capello.